You are here

 GPs need the knowledge, skills, and equipment for managing medical emergencies.
 They also need to carry a range of drugs for use in acute situations when on home visits.

-Therefore the choice of what to include in the GP's bag is determined by the:
+The choice of what to include in the GP's bag is decided by the:

 - medical conditions they are likely to face